zchips/web-s10-rtk-query-mp-start/README.md

 #### 👉 TASK 7 - Display validation problems

-Inside [QuoteForm.js](./frontend/components/QuoteForm.js) display an error message in the JSX if the new quote does not pass server-side validation.
+Inside [QuoteForm.js](./frontend/components/QuoteForm.js) render an error message to the screen if the new quote does not pass server-side validation.
 This is the scenario that plays out when a user sends a POST request attaching a "quoteText" (or a "quoteAuthor") shorter than 3 characters in length.
 The frontend purposely does not have any validation other than preventing the submission of a totally empty form.

 #### 👉 TASK 8 - Watch the Solution Video